Best Touring Kayak – Top-Rated Long-Distance Kayaks For 2022

 ADVANCED ELEMENTS AirFusion EVO Inflatable Kayak

-I’ll finish things off with another inflatable – the Advanced Elements AirFusion EVO.
-It’s a 13-foot touring kayak that’s ideal for day trips, and given that it weighs only 32 pounds, it’s the lightest in my round-up, too.
+It’s a 13-foot touring kayak that’s ideal for day trips – and given that it weighs only 32 pounds, it’s actually the lightest kayak on this list, weighing four pounds less than the Navarro.
+Here’s where things get interesting, though:

-Advanced Elements’ inflatables are known for the innovative design that combines several drop-stitch air-filled chambers with an aluminum frame, and the AirFusion EVO is no different.
+Advanced Elements inflatable ‘yaks are known for their innovative design that combines several drop-stitch air-filled chambers with an aluminum frame – and the AirFusion EVO is no different in that regard.
 You’ll find that it rivals skin-on-frame kayaks performance-wise.

 Technical Specs